derlozi/mcp49x2/README.md

 <h4>setBuf(int buf);</h4>

-  Whether the outputs should be buffered or not, only mess wtih this if you know what you are doing, the preset-Value will be good for nearly all applications.
+  Whether the outputs should be buffered or not, only mess with this if you know what you are doing, the preset Value will be good for nearly all applications.
 Can be 1 or 0.

 <h4>setGain(int gain);</h4>